Close Banner

 Disneyland offers some fun character dining experiences available in the parks and some on-site hotels.
 We always recommend getting Disneyland dining reservations at the following locations:

-• Mickey's Tales of Adventure is a buffet located in the Storytellers Café in the Grand Californian.
-Storytellers Cafe also offers a daily breakfast and brunch on Friday, Saturday and Sunday).
+• Mickey's Tales of Adventure is a breakfast/brunch buffet located in the Storytellers Cafe in the Grand Californian.
 Brunch includes the same breakfast choices, along with lunch specials.
+Note new seasonal themes.

-• Disney Princess Breakfast Adventures is the newest character breakfast at the Napa Rose in the Grand Californian.
+• Disney Princess Breakfast Adventures is the newest character breakfast at the Napa Rose in the Grand Californian (but temporarily at a different location during renovations until fall 2025).
 This option is available Thursday through Monday from 8 a.m. to 11 a.m.
 Breakfast and brunch selections are served the whole time.

 • Plaza Inn in Disneyland has a Minnie and Friends character breakfast in the park.